The Australian government has empowered a number of regulatory bodies to investigate and prosecute corporate misconduct.

 Established on 14 December 2017, the Royal Commission into Misconduct in the Banking, Superannuation and Financial Services Industry has shed light on the practices and culture of the financial services industry, revealing inadequacies in the investigative and reporting practices adopted by some of Australia's largest corporate entities.
 Common criticisms levelled at these entities concern the delay in reporting misconduct, general obscurification, misleading behaviour and interference with functions of the corporate regulator, and questionable 'independent reporting' by law firms retained to conduct internal investigations and respond to regulatory probes.

 The inadequacies revealed by the Royal Commission into Misconduct in the Banking, Superannuation and Financial Services Industry illustrate that the decision to investigate can be a difficult one, particularly where there is a grave risk of reputational damage and the consequent erosion in public confidence in the organisation.
-Of primary concern is whether an internal investigation is required to be undertaken in order to comply with a relevant law, regulation or corporate policy.
-A secondary concern must always be the exercise of balancing the costs associated with any internal investigation and the effects of failing to investigate, delay and inactivity.
+Of primary concern is whether an internal investigation is required in order to comply with a relevant law, regulation or corporate policy.
+A secondary concern must always be the exercise of balancing the costs associated with any internal investigation and the effects of inactivity, delay and failing to investigate.

-In December 2016, as part of its Open Government National Action Plan, the Australian government made a commitment to ensure that there were appropriate protections for persons reporting corruption, fraud, tax evasion or avoidance and misconduct within the corporate sector.8 A year later, on 13 December 2017, the Treasury Laws Amendment (Whistleblowers) Bill 2017 (Cth) was introduced in Parliament, some 13 years after the introduction of legislative protection for whistle-blowers under the Corporations Act 2001 (Cth).
+In December 2016, as part of its Open Government National Action Plan, the Australian government made a commitment to ensure that there were appropriate protections for persons reporting corruption, fraud, tax evasion or avoidance and misconduct within the corporate sector.12 A year later, on 13 December 2017, the Treasury Laws Amendment (Whistleblowers) Bill 2017 (Cth) was introduced in Parliament, some 13 years after the introduction of legislative protection for whistle-blowers under the Corporations Act 2001 (Cth).
 The Act has now passed both Houses of Parliament and is expected to come into force 1 July 2019.